Scott Stover: Career

 Stover received his A.B. and M.B.A. from Columbia University in New York and did further graduate studies in semiology and art history at Ecole Pratique des Hautes-Etudes in Paris.
-Stover “pursu[ed] a highly successful career as an investment banker” and beginning in 1990, was at the forefront of adapting special situations in continental Europe for investors in the U.S. and internationally.
+Stover pursued a career as an investment banker and beginning in 1990, was at the forefront of adapting special situations in continental Europe for investors in the U.S. and internationally.

 In 2005, Stover founded Global Art Development, now Scott Stover Inc, a philanthropy advisory firm based in Los Angeles.
 The firm's approach to strategic planning is anchored in finance to develop sustainable non-profit and for-profit projects designed for long-term impact.
 Stover has led projects internationally and his clients include cultural institutions and private foundations, government organizations and civic agencies, private collectors and families, artists, and artist foundations.
 Stover has launched and managed several private foundations, including Centre Pompidou Foundation, Shulamit Nazarian Foundation and Cahiers d’Art Institute.
 In addition to establishing the financial and legal framework of private foundations, he manages the structuring of operations, board building, programming, and marketing, branding, and communications.

 Stover advocates for a progressive venture philanthropy model that favors the sustainable philanthropy priorities of the millennial generation.
 This approach departs from traditional forms of venture capital finance and favors impact-driven projects focused on achieving economic sustainability and philanthropic goals.
 Stover is regularly involved in public discussions about the future of arts and culture and his ideas have been quoted in Le Figaro, Financial Times, The New York Times, Los Angeles Times, The Art Newspaper, Sotheby's Magazine, and HuffPost.